molecule/molecule.github.io/_project/illumination-aesthetics.md

 </center>

 #### My contribution
-Along with (of course) editing and helping to write the paper, I ran the user study under the excellent direction of first author Cesar Torres.
-I also synthesized findings and again with Cesar's excellent help wrote up the themes we saw in the user study.
+- Designed and ran user study in collaboration with César Torres.
+- Synthesized themes and wrote user study section of the paper (specifically identified by reviewers as high quality).
+- Edited rest of paper.